ppy/osu-wiki/news/2021-02-01-mappers-report-january.md

 And that's it for this time!
 Be sure to check out their future works—we certainly are looking forward to them!

 Think you've got what it takes to become the next great storyboarder?
 No?
-Well, either way, if you want to learn more about storyboarding, seek advice and feedback for your own creations, or just want to keep up with the latest in the making, then we highly recommend to stop by at the [osu! storyboarder banquet discord server](https://discord.gg/B8NX7YW)!
+Well, either way, if you want to learn more about storyboarding, seek advice and feedback for your own creations, or just want to keep up with the latest in the making, then we highly recommend to stop by at the [osu! storyboarder banquet Discord server](https://discord.gg/B8NX7YW "Discord")!
 You may be surprised at what people are brewing up...

 ## <a id="mapping-contests"></a>Mapping Contests